suncoast-devs/handbook/lessons/react-intro/index.md

 # Driving our application from data

 This is great, and we have an application that can render any number of articles we want.
-However we still must manually code these in our main application.
+However, we still must manually code these in our main application.

 ```javascript
 import React, { Component } from 'react'